-In August 2023, a kick-off meeting took place at East Hamilton High School.
-The goal of the first meeting was to introduce the purpose of Area Planning as well as the process as a whole and gather initial feedback from the community.
+In October 2023, a kick-off meeting took place at the Bachman Community Center.
+The goal of the first meeting was to introduce to the purpose of Area planning as well as the process as a whole and gather initial feedback from the community.
 A summary of the input received at the kick-off meeting is included in Appendix D.

-PUBLIC MEETING #2
+Public Meeting #2

-In November 2023, the second public meeting was held at Ooltewah High School.
-The goal of this meeting was to not only update the community on the process but to understand the community vision so that was the forefront of the Area Planning process before the documents were created.
-The insights and ideas gathered from all these meetings are summarized in the appendix of this plan and have directly influenced the goals and policies.
+In November 2023, the second public meeting was held at Walden Ride Emergency Services.
+The goal of this meeting was to not only update the community on the process but to understand the community vision so that was the forefront of the Area planning process before the documents were created.